Adauku/Plant-Disease-Diagnosis/README.md

 #Plant Disease Diagnosis Concept

 Plant Disease Diagnosis is an AI-driven web application designed to help farmers, gardeners, and plant enthusiasts quickly identify and manage plant diseases.
 By leveraging decision-tree logic and a structured, symptom-based approach, the application guides users through the diagnosis process, offering clear treatment suggestions and preventive measures based on selected symptoms.

 Features
 - Symptom-based Diagnosis: Users select plant type and tick visible symptoms for a streamlined analysis.

 - Decision Tree Logic: System intelligently narrows down potential diseases as symptoms are added.

--Treatment Suggestions: Provides actionable recommendations for disease management and prevention.
+- Treatment Suggestions: Provides actionable recommendations for disease management and prevention.

 - Modular Design: Clean code structure for easy maintenance and scalability.